Differentially Private Model Merging: Model Merging via Random Selection or Linear Combination

 In this section, we first formally propose two data-independent merging mechanisms, and illustrate the privacy/utility tradeoff introduced by these mechanisms on a Gaussian mean estimation problem (Section~\ref{sec: mean estimation}).

-\textbf{Random Selection (RS).} We propose a mechanism independent of $D$ that samples a model index $I$ from a categorical distribution and output $\theta_I(D)$ as the merged model.
+\textbf{Random Selection (RS).} We propose a mechanism independent of $D$ that samples a model index $I$ from a categorical distribution and outputs $\theta_I(D)$ as the merged model.
 That is, given target privacy $(\varepsilon',\delta')$, we output

 where $\pi=(\pi_1,\ldots,\pi_N)\in\Delta^{N-1}$ (a probability simplex) and $\pi$ is dependent on $(\varepsilon', \delta')$ (Section~\ref{sec: RS}).
 Note that RS only randomly samples one model following some distribution.
 Another natural choice is to leverage all the models by linearly averaging them.